firebolt-db/godocs/docs/Guides/developing-with-firebolt/connecting-with-jdbc.md

 ## Authentication

-One should use service account ID and secret for authentication.
+To authenticate, use a service account ID and secret.
-Service account is identified by ID and secret represented for driver by properties `client_id` and `client_secret` consequently.
+A service account is identified by a `client_id` and a `client_secret`.
-For compatibility with various external tools `client_id` can be sent as `user` and `client_secret` as `password`.
+For compatibility with various external tools, `client_id` can be sent as `user` and `client_secret` as `password`.
-In order to obtain ID and secret open the Firebolt UI, clieck on "Configure" (the gear) icon at the left toolbar and then click "Service accounts".
-Create new service account if you do not have one or choose service account that you want to use.
-Click three dots icon on the right side and choose "Create new secret".
-Copy this new secret and store it in safe place.
-Please note that the secret cannot be viewed or restored.
-New created secret overrides the old one.
+Learn how to generate an ID and secret [here](../managing-your-organization/service-accounts.md).

 Here is an example of a connection details: